 We expect to incur losses from operations for the foreseeable future.
-We expect to incur increasing research and development expenses, including expenses related to the hiring of personnel and additional clinical trials.
-We expect that general and administrative expenses will also increase as we establish the initial infrastructure necessary in connection with the potential launch of prGCD, our lead product candidate, expand our finance and administrative staff, add infrastructure, and incur additional costs related to being a public company in the United States, including the costs of directors' and officers' insurance, investor relations programs and increased professional fees.
-In addition, we are upgrading our manufacturing facility that would meet the FDA requirements and the expected market demand for the manufacture of our product candidates, which will increase our capital expenditures significantly.
+We expect to continue incurring research and development expenses at similar levels to date until the approval of UPLYSO, if at all, including expenses related to the hiring of personnel and additional clinical trials.
+We expect that general and administrative expenses will increase slightly as we establish the initial infrastructure necessary in connection with the potential launch of UPLYSO in certain territories.
+In addition, we are upgrading our manufacturing facility that would meet the FDA requirements and the expected market demand for the manufacture of our product candidates, which will increase our capital expenditures.

-We believe that our existing cash and cash equivalents and short-term investments will be sufficient to enable us to fund our operating expenses and capital expenditure requirements for approximately the next 18 months.
+We believe that our existing cash and cash equivalents and short-term investments will be sufficient to enable us to fund our operating expenses and capital expenditure requirements for approximately the next 15 months.
 We have based this estimate on assumptions that are subject to change and may prove to be wrong, and we may be required to use our available capital resources sooner than we currently expect.
 Because of the numerous risks and uncertainties associated with the development and commercialization of our product candidates and the markets in which we intend to operate, we are unable to estimate the amounts of increased capital outlays and operating expenditures associated with our current and anticipated clinical trials.